czhaoca/airport-flight-data-collector/README.md

    wrangler login
    ```

+   This step will automatically set up your Cloudflare account ID, so you don't need to manually specify it.

 5. Set up environment variables:

    Create a `.env` file in the root of your project with the following content:
    ```
-   CLOUDFLARE_ACCOUNT_ID=your_account_id
    GITHUB_USERNAME=your_github_username
    GITHUB_REPO=airport-flight-data-collector
    GITHUB_TOKEN=your_github_personal_access_token
    ```

-   Replace the values with your actual Cloudflare account ID, GitHub username, repository name, and GitHub personal access token.
+   Replace the values with your actual GitHub username, repository name, and GitHub personal access token.

 6. Update `wrangler.toml`: